mongodb-forks/golang-style-guide/style.md

 - Standard library
 - Everything else

-This is the grouping applied by goimports by default.
+This is the grouping applied by gopls by default.

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>